Unknown's avatar

 Seeing my first book in print.

-Once I had completed my manuscript and printed out a couple of copies for friends to read, I thought the road to launching that book into the world would get easier.
+Once I had completed my manuscript and printed a couple of copies for friends to read, I thought the road to launching that book into the world would be easier.
 There were a whole lot of challenges to navigate.
 Had I known how much was involved, I might not have begun this journey of writing books.

 Some of those challenges turned out to be logistical, and some had to do with technology.
 Technology is one of those creatures I love to hate.
 Without all this modern technology, self-publishing would have been impossible or out of my price range.
 But technology also involves a learning curve that, to my old, tired eyes, looks like scaling a vertical wall.